 - Derived Tables

-This SQL Server tutorial section provides various commands for creating a new database, table structures, Select Statements, and manipulating data to learn.
+This SQL tutorial section provides various commands for creating a new database, table structures, Select Statements, and manipulating data to learn.

 - DML, DDL, DCL, and TCL Commands